 - The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Report of the Directors and Management Discussion & Analysis, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+The other information comprises the information included in the Report of the Directors, Management Discussion & Analysis and Chairman's statement, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon.
+The Report of the Directors, Management Discussion & Analysis and Chairman's statement is expected to be made available to us after the date of this auditor's report. - Our opinion on the standalone financial statements does not cover the other information and will not express any form of assurance conclusion thereon. - In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated. - When we read the Report of the Directors, Management Discussion & Analysis and Chairman's statement, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's responsibilities Relating to Other Information'.